 Illustration by LB Project Print

 Interested in more Travel Content?
-Take a peek at this Travel Outfit/What’s In My Travel Bag post and my post on How To Avoid Jet Lag.
-For reservations and tours, contact Epperly Travel.
+Take a peek at some of my related posts: Travel Outfit/What’s In My Travel Bag, How To Avoid Jet Lag, and Francophile Gift Guide.

 Welcome to France!
 This little itinerary is designed to give you a quick overview of a three-week driving trip through France.
 This is a long trip because there’s a lot to see and I wanted to make it a relaxing one too, just in case you’ve been saving your vacation time.
 But it can easily be condensed or broken up into separate trips.
 I’ve listed options to make this into a two-week or one-week trip and I’ve included activity ideas for each day to give you some mix-and-match alternatives.
 Of course, the best kind of journey is the one that happens in moments of pure discovery, in between activities and reservations, but I hope this itinerary inspires you to explore and experience new cultures and places.